Welcome to ElectroNovelty, the web development and customization service of Phil Glatz.

 I'm a professional Drupal developer.
 I have been working as an independent contractor and consultant, specializing in Internet and Web development and administration since 1995.
 My career as a developer started before the web was invented, and I have been present through the various phases of evolution it has taken, and have a good historical perspective of what works (and doesn't).

 I have a well-equipped studio with high-speed connectivity, various development machines running MacOS, Windows, Linux, and a production Unix server colocated at a high-speed network center.
 My specialties include

 - Drupal design, architecture, and customization, including module development and theming.

 - Working with front-end designers and converting their page comps to validated and semantically correct XHTML and CSS.

 - Use of SASS/COMPASS for efficent and flexible style sheets.

-- Full-stack web development. including web server administration, maintenance, and reporting; I know my way around Linux and BSD servers
+- Full-stack web development. including web server administration, maintenance, and reporting.

-- Integration with other web serviers via REST and API calls
+- Integration with other web servers via REST and API calls.

 - Usability and human factors integration with technical issues